A large network of bus, tram, train and boat services enable the general public to travel around the entire municipality.

 On Friday and Saturday evenings, the Noctambus service operates between the city centre and the surrounding areas from midnight to 5 a.m.

-TPG has taken measures to facilitate access to buses and trams for handicapped people.
-All lines are accessible to people with reduced mobility and confined to a wheelchair.
-The presence of a pictogram on the information boards indicates whether the vehicles are adapted.
+TPG has taken measures to facilitate access to buses and trams for travellers with a disability.
+All vehicles are accessible to people with reduced mobility or wheelchair.
+A pictogram on the information boards indicates whether the vehicles are adapted.
 Working in collaboration with Foyer Handicap, TPG also offers a “mobility for all” accompaniment service.

 Blind and visually impaired people can obtain a card authorising them to travel freely and free of charge on the entire local public transport network.
 This identity card can be obtained from the Fondation pour le bien des aveugles (foundation for the welfare of the blind).